 Here’s what a month with only phone number MRCs (no usage billing) might look like.
 As you can see, even if you do not use the phone numbers for sending messages, calling, etc., you will still be liable for the phone number’s MRC.

-Your Twilio usage can all be found via the Usage Records API.
+Note: Your Twilio usage can also be found via the Usage Records API.